 KTPs can benefit businesses of any size and in any sector looking to address a core strategic challenge.

-Innovate UK has recently introduced new Management Knowledge Transfer Partnerships (MKTPs) for improved management practice and business performance.
+KTPs are funded by Innovate UK who has recently introduced new Management Knowledge Transfer Partnerships (MKTPs) for improved management practice and business performance.